 He added that these results could have implications for a range of future experiments using X-ray free-electron lasers, or XFELs.

-In a paper scheduled for publication May 21 in Physical Review Letters, the researchers note that the type of change they saw in the graphite samples could be an obstacle to using free-electron lasers to image single particles and crystals with atomic resolution, “since X-ray damage proceeds faster than anticipated.”
+In a paper scheduled for publication on May 23 in Physical Review Letters, the researchers note that the type of change they saw in the graphite samples could be an obstacle to using free-electron lasers to image single particles and crystals with atomic resolution, “since X-ray damage proceeds faster than anticipated.”